WICG/pending-beacon/docs/fetch-later-api.md

 * A cross-origin subframe cannot grant `deferred-fetch-minimal` to its descendants.
 * Permission policy checks are not discernable from quota checks.
 Calling `fetchLater` will throw a `QuotaExceededError` regardless of the reason.

-Note: because of the nature of the perfmission policy API, documents would have to be granted the most relaxed policy needed for their descendants, and then restrict it per subframe.
+Note: because of the nature of the permission policy API, documents would have to be granted the most relaxed policy needed for their descendants, and then restrict it per subframe.
 Permissions policy don't have semantics to have a strict default and relax it per subframe.

 See [`deferred-fetch` permissions policy issue](https://github.com/w3c/webappsec-permissions-policy/issues/544)

 #### Usage example

 ```html
 <!--
 In a top-level document from https://a.com